awsdocs/aws-greengrass-developer-guide/doc_source/tagging.md

 Condition context keys and values can be used only on AWS IoT Greengrass actions that act on a taggable resource\.
 These actions take the resource as a required parameter\.
 For example, you can set conditional access on the `GetGroupVersion`\.
 You can't set conditional access on `AssociateServiceRoleToAccount` because no taggable resource \(for example, group, core definition, or device defintion\) is referenced in the request\.

-For more information, see [Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) and [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For more information, see [Controlling access using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) and [IAM JSON policy reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
 The JSON policy reference includes detailed syntax, descriptions and examples of the elements, variables, and evaluation logic of JSON policies in IAM\.

-### Example IAM Policies<a name="tagging-iam-policies-examples"></a>
+### Example IAM policies<a name="tagging-iam-policies-examples"></a>

 The following example policy applies tag\-based permissions that constrain a beta user to actions on beta resources only\.
 + The first statement allows an IAM user to act on resources that have the *env=beta* tag only\.